dev-mhowells/web-applications/challenges/03_test_driving_a_route.md

 _Work in the same project directory `hello_web_project` for the following exercises._

-Use the Design recipe to test-drive a new route `GET /names` which returns the text content `'Julia, Mary, Karim'`.
+Use the Design recipe to test-drive the following route:

-You should assert that the response status code is `200` and that the response body is the correct string.

 ```
 # Request: